wwarthen/RomWBW/Source/Doc/Applications.md

 The FAT application does try to detect the scenario where you are copying a file to itself.
 However, this detection is not perfect and can corrupt a file if it occurs.
 Be careful to avoid this.

 `\clearpage`{=latex}

+# CLRDIR

+`CLRDIR` is used to initialize a CP/M filesystem.
+This is frequently used to prepare RomWBW disk slices for use.
+If there is any data on the filesystem, it will be destroyed.  `CLRDIR` works on CP/M drive letters.
+To initialize a RomWBW slice, the slice must first be assigned to a CP/M drive letter.

+This application is provided by Max Scane.

+## Syntax

+| `CLRDIR `*`<drive>`*` [options]`

+*`<drive>`* is the CP/M drive letter to be cleared (e.g., "A:")

+Options:

+| `-D`: Enable debug output
+| `-Y`: Do not ask for confirmation

+## Usage

+This application has a command line interface only.
+Type an appropriately formatted command at the command prompt at any of the RomWBW CP/M operatings systems (CP/M 2.2, ZSDOS, CP/M 3, etc.).

+You will be prompted for confirmation to continue.
+You must type a **capital** 'Y' to proceed.
+The application will confirm that the drive has been cleared.

+If used under ZSDOS, you should issue a `RELOG` command after using `CLRDIR` to ensure that CP/M relogs the cleared drive.

+## Notes

+This command is inherently dangerous.
+It will completely destroy the directory area of the target drive.
+Be very careful to ensure you do not target a drive that contains useful data.

+`CLRDIR` understands the directory formats of all of the RomWBW CPM-like operating systems and devices including floppy disks, CF/SD Cards, etc.

+## Etymology

+This application was written and provided by Max Scane.
+He provides it in binary format and is included in the RomWBW distribution as a binary file.

+`\clearpage`{=latex}